gearoenix/gearoenix/README.md

 [This is WebAssembly demo of game.
 (Of course I know it is not complete.)](https://hossein-noroozpour.github.io/gearoenix-static-files/web-demo/index.html)

+# How to Build?
+The build process is a little complicated, because it is an in-house game engine.
+But there are several helper scripts, like mac-build.sh and webassembly/build.sh but still you can not create a useful thing with it, because game engine have specific file format that can be created with my blender exporter plugin. you desperately want to build it, you can contact me with email. hossein.noroozpour@gmail.com

 ## License
 You can do whatever you want to do as long as you take responsibility of all of its consequences, **But** If you used it and it was useful for you, please make